Awards

 This award was established in 2012 and will be presented annually to a retail garden center or greenhouse operation that stands apart for their excellence in any or all of the following categories: customer service, quality of plant material, knowledge of staff, creativity and innovations in marketing and presentation of retail space, and overall customer experience and satisfaction.

-Bradford, VT
+Londonderry, VT

 VNLA Young Nursery Professional of the Year Award